 Now, step back and admire your masterpiece.
 You’ve turned a simple pinecone costume vision into a stunning DIY creation, ready to wow everyone at the Halloween party.
 Embrace your inner woodland spirit and embrace the magic of nature this Halloween.

 Step by Step Instructions on How to Make this Unique Halloween Costume

-When my 3-year-old and I were talking about what she wanted to be for Halloween this year, we scrolled through Amazon looking at all the costumes.
-She loved the Paw Patrol ones, thought the Batgirl costume was pretty cool but then told me, “No, no, no, I want to be a pine cone for Halloween”.
+When my oldest daughter was three, we talked about what she wanted to be for Halloween.
+We scrolled through Amazon looking at all the costumes.
+She loved the Paw Patrol ones and thought the Batgirl costume was pretty cool but then told me, “No, no, no, I want to be a pine cone for Halloween”.
 And it stuck.
-I asked her about it the next day “I want to be a pine cone”.
-Finally, we made the trip to the craft store and she decided that even though she loves pink AND purple, a pine cone it is.
+I asked her about it the next day, “I want to be a pine cone”.
+Finally, we made the trip to the craft store, and she decided that even though she loves pink AND purple, a pine cone it is.

 While I adore her creativity and uniqueness…..not even on page 147 of Amazon’s costume selection am I going to find a pine cone costume.
 I did find a pine cone mascot for 327 UK Pounds.
 No. Thanks.
-And one DIY project on Pinterest but it didn’t really fit our pine cone vision.
+And one DIY project on Pinterest, but didn’t fit our pine cone vision.

 I don’t shy away from craft projects, especially for one of our favorite holidays!
 Looking for other Halloween inspiration or an easy recipe for Halloween Rice Krispie treats, then I’ve got you covered.
-Check out my Ultimate Guide to Halloween Activities that has over 40 ideas on crafts, treats, decorations and fun things to do!
+Check out my Ultimate Guide to Halloween Activities which has over 40 ideas on crafts, treats, decorations, and fun things to do!

-This post contains some affiliate links – meaning if you click through the links and buy anything, the retailer will pay me a small commission at no additional cost to you!
-I never link to anything that I haven’t actually used.
+This post contains some affiliate links – meaning if you click through the links and buy anything, the retailer will pay me a small commission at no additional cost!
+I never link to anything that I haven’t used.